 How to reset the password for your Microsoft Account

 At the Windows 10 login screen, click the link for I Forgot My Password (Figure A).

-You can also reset your Microsoft Account password from Microsoft’s website, which is a handy option if you don’t have access to your Windows 10 device or need to sign into your account on the web.
+You can also reset your Microsoft Account password from Microsoft’s website, a handy option if you don’t have access to your Windows 10 device or need to sign into your account on the web.
 Browse to the Microsoft Account website.
 Click the Sign In button.
 At the Sign In window, type your email address.
 Click Next.
-At the password window, click the link for Forgot My Password.
-At the window to Recover Your Account, type the CAPTCHA characters you see.
-Click Next.
+At the password window, click the link for Forgot My Password (Figure E)

-At some point in the future, you forget your local password.
+At some point, you forget your local password.
 At the Windows 10 login screen, type what you think is your password.
-If it’s wrong, Windows displays a link to Reset Password.
+If it’s wrong, Windows displays a link for Reset Password.
 Click that link.
 Type the answer for each of the three security questions.
-Click Submit after the third answer (Figure J).
+Click Submit after the third answer (Figure K).

 Create and then confirm a new password.
-Click the Submit arrow to sign in (Figure K).
+Click the Submit arrow to sign in (Figure L).